 The shop was built around two old-growth trees in the heart of quaint Apgar Village nestled on Lake McDonald on the west side of Glacier.
 This area marks the eastern limits of Western red cedars in the United States.
 The trees standing inside the gift shop survived the great fires of 1910, also known as the “Big Burn”, and are hundreds of years old.

-The shop began as two smaller buildings, the original check-in desk for Apgar Village Lodge and “camp store” and the original Cabin #14 from Apgar Village.
+The Cedar Tree Gift Shop began as two smaller buildings, the original check-in desk for Apgar Village Lodge and “camp store” and the original Cabin #14 from Apgar Village.
 They were merged in 1974 into a pier-and-beam construction that held the stately trees at its core.
 Several of the exterior walls were designed to ‘jog’ around other trees outside.

 It’s become a must-see for visitors to Glacier, with repeat customers coming year after year.
 It’s somewhat of an icon, you could say.

 “It’s really a destination in itself,” says Jessica Sturm, Retails Operations Manager for Glacier Park Collection.

 Each year, Jessica and the team responsible for stocking the shelves of the Cedar Tree scour Montana for unique products.
 Their goal is to highlight Montana artisans and showcase high-quality gifts visitors can take home as mementos from Glacier.

 Here are some of their favorite finds:

 - Covidae Drawings and Designs: A Whitefish artisan hand stamps her original art designs on eco-friendly, 100 percent cotton tea towels, bags, and pillows.
 She also uses non-toxic inks.